First let’s address the three letter concept.

 “THT-2018-0907”.
 At this point, one could go back into the archives of the Promenader and figure out what it was all about without adding any more to the filename and still find it efficiently on the computer. but… we’re not done yet.

-Be sure to delete any blurry or undesirable pictures, before you proceed to the next instruction.
-Blurry is totally unusable for anyone and wastes bandwidth uploading it, as well as server space since no one will use the pic.
+- Be sure to delete any blurry or undesirable pictures, before you proceed to the next instruction.
+Blurry is totally unusable for anyone and wastes bandwidth uploading it, as well as server space since no one will use the picture.

 Of course, when I upload to Flickr, the filenames now go up with it.
 The filenames are instantly searchable in Flickr.
 This probably holds true in Facebook.